US wholesale price data for April points to easing inflation pressures

-WASHINGTON (AP) — Wholesale prices in the United States decelerated last month, the latest sign that inflationary pressures may be easing more than a year after the Federal Reserve unleashed an aggressive campaign of steadily higher interest rates.
+WASHINGTON (AP) — Wholesale prices in the United States rose modestly last month, the latest sign that inflationary pressures may be easing more than a year after the Federal Reserve unleashed an aggressive campaign of steadily higher interest rates.

-From March to April, the government’s producer price index rose 0.2% after falling 0.4% from February to March.
-Compared with a year earlier, wholesale prices rose just 2.3% last month, the 10th straight slowdown and the lowest figure since January 2021 .
+From March to April, the government’s producer price index rose just 0.2% after falling 0.4% from February to March, held down by falling prices for food, transportation and warehousing.

+Compared with a year earlier, wholesale prices rose just 2.3% last month, the 10th straight slowdown and the lowest figure since January 2021.
+Lower energy prices helped slow the annual inflation rate.

 The index that the Labor Department issued Thursday reflects prices charged by manufacturers, farmers and wholesalers.
 It can provide an early sign of how fast consumer inflation will rise.

 Excluding volatile food and energy prices, so-called core wholesale inflation rose 0.2% from March and 3.2% from 12 months earlier.
+The year-over-year increase in core wholesale inflation was the lowest since March 2021 and marked the seventh straight slowdown.
 The Fed pays particularly close attention to core prices, which tend to be a better gauge of the economy’s underlying inflation pressures.

 Thursday’s figures follow a government report Wednesday that showed that at the consumer level, core prices rose 0.4% from March to April — the fifth straight month that those prices have risen at least that much, well above the pace needed to meet the Fed’s 2% annual inflation target.